 360 S6 and Roborock S5 Mopping & bare floor performance

-Both robots have a water tank, and a mopping pad, which is great since such high-end and more expensive robots as Neato D7 and Roomba 980 don't have the mopping feature.
+Both robots have a water tank, and a mopping pad, which is great since such high-end and more expensive robots as Neato D7 and Roomba s9+ don't have the mopping feature.
 Please note, that this feature is fantastic for everyday use but can't get rid of stubborn stains.
-Both of the robots come with a similar mopping technology, the difference in a water tank capacity and the way the container attaching to the robot.
+Both of the robots come with a similar mopping technology, the difference is a water tank capacity and the way the container attaching to the robot.

 The Roborock S5 is equipped with a 140 ml water container and can work in the mop mode for about 40-50 minutes until the water tank is emptied.
 Fill the tank with water, slide it underneath and the robot is ready to mop.

 The 360 S6 has a 150ml water tank and can be installed by a simple click.

 The Mi Home has the ability to create a zone cleaning which means the Roborock will clean this specified zone and not go further than this area.
 It also has a spot cleaning mode for most-dirtiest areas, which means you can tap on the map and the robot will go to that point and clean it.

 The 360Smart also supports zoned cleaning.
 Also, with both apps, you can create forbidden zones (spaces that the vacuums should not cross when cleaning).
 Block off (forbidden areas) is great when the robot is working in wet mop mode, and you don't want it to go over carpets.

 Both robots can be controlled manually like a remote radio car.

 Carpet boost & cleaning performance

 Carpet boost is a feature that automatically increases suction power to maximum once the robot recognizes carpeted surface.
-Both robot vacuums have this feature.
+Both robot vacuums have this.

-The Roborock S5 has strong suction power of 2,000 of Pa which is enough to deep clean thin and medium carpets from dust, dirt, debris, and pet hair.
+The Roborock S5 has a strong suction power of 2,000 Pa which is enough to deep clean thin and medium carpets from dust, dirt, debris, and pet hair.
 Since it is a high-end model, it performs great on the carpeted surface.